MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 - The greater good over individual objectives
 ~~~

-#### What's great about a manifesto
+#### Whats we have learnt from the manifesto

-The great thing about a manifesto is that it is a public declaration about our how we do things as software engineers.
+The great thing about a manifesto is that it is a public declaration about our how we do things as engineers.
+Several times in design discussions a colleague has challenged a particular approach, quoting a section of the manifesto.
-It was a step in the right direction.

 #### The problems